2022 FIFA World Cup knockout stage: France vs Morocco

-Third place play-off
+Match for third place

 The teams had previously faced each other twice, including their opening game in Group F at this World Cup, which ended 0–0.
-This marked the second consecutive World Cup where the teams playing in the third place match also played each other in the group stage, following Belgium vs England in 2018.
+This marked the second consecutive World Cup where the teams playing in the match for third place also played each other in the group stage, following Belgium vs England in 2018.

 Croatia went in front with an early goal, after defender Joško Gvardiol diverted a diving header into the top left corner of the net in the seventh minute, assisted via a headed pass from Ivan Perišić.
 Croatia's lead would only last two minutes; Morocco's Achraf Dari received the ball after a Hakim Ziyech free kick struck the Croatian wall, and levelled the score in the ninth minute with a close-range header, having been left unmarked in front of the net.
 However, the Vatreni managed to regain the lead shortly before half-time through Mislav Oršić, who shot a long-range bending strike from just inside the penalty area on the left, hitting the inside of the post before the ball nestled in the back of the net.
 Although Croatian keeper Dominik Livaković was forced into a smothering save at close range to deny Morocco's Youssef En-Nesyri, the second half saw no further goals scored, handing Croatia a third-place finish at the World Cup for the second time, following the one achieved in 1998.

 This was the eleventh consecutive World Cup in which a European team finished third, dating back to 1982.
 Despite the defeat, a fourth-place finish still signified the best ever World Cup achievement for Morocco and an African team; they won more matches in the 2022 edition than in their first five World Cup appearances combined.
+Additionally, this achievement also matches the best finish by a team outside of UEFA or CONMEBOL since South Korea in 2002.